ama-ttw/dtb/README.md

 # dtb
 You can use *rotation.py* and *mathing.py*
-It produce upright animals and the rotation as image files.
+*rotation.py* produce upright animals and the rotation as image files.
+*mathing.py* produce the position of animals and matrixs.